yomcube/LaunchiCube/README.md

    		- 🟩 Linux Downloads
    		- 🟩 32bit Downloads For All OSes
 	- 🟨 Account Switcher
-		- 🟥 Deleting Accounts
+ 		- 🟩 Adding Accounts
-		- 🟥 Editing Accounts
+		- 🟩 Deleting Accounts
   		- 🟩 Windows Encryption
   		- 🟥 Unix Encryption (May not add as it will be Quite difficult.
 It's XTEA encryption with machine and OS specific key.
 OG code [here](https://github.com/ClassiCube/ClassiCube/blob/6d5a5b78c8b8e99d5bb4f557b8caafd9d5bb8a5b/src/Platform_Posix.c#L1382).
 It was deliberately designed so passwords could not be transferred between devices or easily accessed by other apps.
 If you are willing, you can make it yourself.)
 	- 🟥 Settings